 If you really need to be able to draw all over your laptop and then write a few thousand words, the Lenovo Yoga c930 is the best around.
 Starting at $1,400 for an i5, 8GB of RAM, and 256GB of storage, the c930 is not cheap, but its hinge, with the speaker built right in, and the garage on the back for the stylus make this the most thoughtful laptop with a touch display.

-If you’re drawing or designing more than you’re browsing or writing then forget the Yoga c930 and consider the Surface Pro 6.
+If you’re drawing or designing more than you’re browsing or writing then forget the Yoga c930 and consider the Surface Pro 7.
 It’s a tablet-first 2-in-1 which means the experience of typing on your actual lap isn’t ideal, but it should be great for drawing and playing touch-based games like Gwent.
-We haven’t reviewed the 6 yet, but we quite liked the 5.
-We’re also a fan of Apple’s latest iPads.
-With Adobe Photoshop and Illustrator for iPadOS, as well as the more productivity-focused iPadOS 13 just around the corner, this might finally be the year the iPad goes toe to toe with the best Windows 2-in-1s.
+We haven’t reviewed the 7 yet, but we quite liked the 5.
+We’re also a fan of Apple’s latest iPads—though we don’t think they’re quite ready to replace a laptop yet.

 How has this list changed?
 Read back through our update history: